 Apricot Kernel oil: An excellent natural oil is easily absorbed into the skin without being too oily.

 Jojoba oil: This is wonderfully nourishing and is packed full of essential fatty acids.
-Jojoba has a very high absorption rate into the skin; this is because it closely resembles your skin’s natural sebum, making it a great inclusion if you have oily skin.
+Jojoba has a very high absorption rate into the skin because it closely resembles your skin’s natural sebum, making it a great inclusion if you have oily skin.

 Macadamia: This is a superior skin-loving oil, it is a rich nutty aroma with emollient qualities, making it a good all-around moisturiser.
 Macadamia nut oil is really great for dry, mature skin; it is also good for oily skin types.

-Safflower oil: This oil contains high mono-unsaturated and poly-unsaturated fats, which are great for skin health.
-Safflower will leave your skin visibly nourished without leaving an oily residue.
+Safflower oil: Rich in mono-unsaturated and poly-unsaturated fats, which are great for skin health, Safflower will leave your skin visibly nourished without leaving an oily residue.